TIPS Explained: Your Inflation Shield in 2026

 Key Takeaways

-- 10-year TIPS real yield of 1.82% guarantees a return above inflation — the most attractive entry point in over a decade.
+- 10-year TIPS real yield of 1.896% at the March 19 auction guarantees a return above inflation — the most attractive entry point in over a decade.

-- The 10-year breakeven inflation rate of 2.33% means TIPS outperform if inflation exceeds that average over the next decade.
+- The 10-year breakeven inflation rate of 2.38% means TIPS outperform if inflation exceeds that average, a threshold that looks conservative with oil prices elevated.

 - TIPS are best held in tax-advantaged accounts like IRAs or 401(k)s to avoid phantom income taxation on inflation adjustments.